-Objective 4.1: Develop or improve Emergency Response Plans, procedures, and abilities; increase the capability to respond.

-Objective 4.2: Develop or improve Evacuation Plan and procedures.

-Objective 4.3: Improve warning systems and ability to communicate to residents and businesses during and following a disaster or emergency.
+- Objective 4.1: Develop or improve Emergency Response Plans, procedures, and abilities. - Objective 4.2: Develop or improve Evacuation Plans and procedures. - Objective 4.3: Improve warning systems and ability to communicate to the public during and following a disaster or emergency.